 A service principal name (SPN) is a unique identifier of a service instance.
 SPNs are used by Kerberos authentication to associate a service instance with a service logon account.
-This allows a client application to request that the service authenticate an account even if the client does not have the account name..
+This allows a client application to request that the service authenticate an account, even if the client does not have the account name..
 Setspn is a command-line tool that is built into Windows Server 2008.
 It is available if you have the Active Directory Domain Services (AD DS) server role installed.
-To learn about the various types of Kerberos delegations, kindly refer to this guide: All that you need to know about the Kerberos delegation.
+In this article, you will learn about “Unable to locate the account: Fix call to DsGetDcNameWithAccount failed with return value 0x0000054B”.
+Learn about the various types of Kerberos delegations.

 setspn, you must run the

 setspn command from an elevated command prompt.
 To open an elevated command prompt, click Start, right-click Command Prompt, and then click Run as administrator.
-Kindly refer to the following related contents: Event ID 5059: Application pool has been disabled or Changing identity user for IIS Application Pool, how to install Pleasant Password Server, how to perform redirection from HTTP to HTTPS, how to create a self-signed certificate using PowerShell and how to configure SSL between WSUS upstream and downstream servers, and how to set up and configure Windows server update services (WSUS).
+Kindly refer to the following related contents: Event ID 5059: Application pool has been disabled or Changing identity user for IIS Application Pool, and how to install Pleasant Password Server.
+How to perform redirection from HTTP to HTTPS, and how to create a self-signed certificate using PowerShell.
+Also see how to configure SSL between WSUS upstream and downstream servers, and how to set up and configure Windows server update services (WSUS).

 The following error could be a result of many other issues.
-In my case, I had no permission issue, and the environment and service accounts were all available and correctly configured to run the SPN command, yet it failed with the following error “FindDomainForAccount: Call to DsGetDcNameWithAccountW failed with return value 0x0000054B.
+In my case, I had no permission issue.
+The environment and service accounts were all available and correctly configured to run the SPN command.
+Yet it failed with the following error “FindDomainForAccount: Call to DsGetDcNameWithAccountW failed with return value 0x0000054B.
 Unable to locate account MBAM-IISAP-SVC”

 Note: If you do not have administrative rights to create SPNs, you must ask the Domain administrators in their Organisation Administrators in your organisation to create the SPN for you by using the following command.
 To set this for your NetBIOS hostname, use the command below.